eyal6626/bill-of-quantity-software/README.md

 # bill-of-quantity-software

-This project is software with a GUI that create a bill of quantity word file.
-The software get the type of works that the user want with the unit and the price of the work,
+This project is software with a GUI that creates a bill of quantity word file.
+The software gets the type of work that the user wants with the unit and the price of the work.

-for example:
+For example,

-work type: Building a wall
+Work type: Building a wall

 unit: 2 meters

 price: 100₪

-the user also enter the addres of the work.
+The user also enters the address of the work.

-When the user ends he can press "Create File", a word file will be created on the desktop.
+When the user ends, he can press "Create File."
+A word file will be created on the desktop.

 The user can add his company name in the settings.